drewhontz/hangman/README.md

   - Description: Accepts a 'guess' and returns the updated state of the game.
 If this results in winning a game, a corresponding Score entity will be created.

 - **get_high_scores**

   - Path: 'scores'
   - Method: GET
-  - Parameters: n/a
+  - Parameters: number_of_results (optional)
-  - Returns: GameForm with current game state.
+  - Returns: A ScoreTable message with users wins-losses differential
-  - Description: Returns all Scores in the database ordered from high to low.
+  - Description: Returns the leaderboards with user's ranked by wins-losses

 - **get_user_scores**

   - Path: 'scores/{user_name}'
   - Method: GET
   - Parameters: user_name